zebelity/JOJO-JacketON-JacketOff-app/README.md

 <img width="1328" alt="image" src="frontend/public/preferences.png">

 - Retrieve current weather data for the user's location.
+- Request location permissions if using the current location.
+- Allow users to enter a location or use their current location to obtain weather data.
+- Allow users to modify their location.
 - Allow users to modify their preferences in setting.
 - Options for preferences include temperature, humidity, wind speed values.
 - Store user preferences locally.